NachoGassie/axiosClone/README.md

 ```

 ### POST / PUT / PATCH
-They receive two obligatory params, the url (as in GET and DELETE) and a body in FormData and string format.
+They receive two obligatory params, the url (as in GET and DELETE) and a body in FormData, JSON and string format.
 ```
 import AxiosClone from 'axios-clone';